Preventive Care

 Core Vaccines (ALL dogs and cats need these)

 Leptospirosis: Increasingly common.
-For dogs with outdoor access or exposure to wildlife/wildlife areas.
-Annual.
+For dogs with outdoor access.

 The Puppy and Kitten Schedule